arunbiju969/Arvos/README.md

 # ARVOS

-**Stream iPhone sensors to your computer for AR/robotics research.**
+**Stream iPhone + Apple Watch sensors to your computer for AR/robotics research.**

-Turn your iPhone into a professional research sensor platform with LiDAR, cameras, IMU, and ARKit pose tracking.
+Turn your iPhone (and optional Apple Watch) into a professional research sensor platform with LiDAR, cameras, IMU, ARKit pose tracking, wearable motion activity, and gestures.

 ---